Strawbridge's: Late 20th-century demise

 After the sale, the stores operated simply as "Strawbridge's", although exterior signage reading "Strawbridge & Clothier" remained in place at many locations until the stores became Macy's in 2006.
-May had merged the former John Wanamaker into its Hecht's banner, but converted them to Strawbridge's as well (except for Wanamaker's former flagship on Market Street, which eventually became a Lord & Taylor and is now Macy's).
+May had merged the former John Wanamaker into its Hecht's banner, but converted them to Strawbridge's as well (except for Wanamaker's former flagship on Market Street, which eventually became a Lord & Taylor and later Macy's).
 However, the Strawbridge & Clothier head office was closed and its operations were consolidated with Hecht's in Arlington, Virginia.

 Cultural significance

 Radio station

 For 13 years, from 1922 to 1935, the store operated WFI, an AM radio station.
 In 1935, the station merged with WLIT, owned by the Lit Brothers store across the street, to form WFIL, an NBC Blue network affiliate.
 WFIL remains on the air today on its original frequency, AM 560.

 Dickens Village

 In November 1985, Strawbridge's unveiled Dickens Village on the fourth floor of their flagship store.
 This Christmas display featured animatronic figures in a 6,000 sq. ft walk-through of 26 scenes from Charles Dickens's classic A Christmas Carol.
 As of 2024, Macy's, in the former Wanamaker's building, displays Dickens Village during the holiday season.